kesterling/FGDT-simulator/README.md

 **To start, be certain to first read the paper entitled, "Using LLM Digital Twin Simulation to Evaluate the Emergent Properties of Human Group Interaction."
 That paper describes the software implemented in this repository.** The PDF is [available in the repository](https://github.com/kesterling/FGDT-simulator/blob/main/Using%20LLM%20Digital%20Twin%20Simulation%20to%20Evaluate%20the%20Emergent%20Properties%20of%20Human%20Group%20Interaction.pdf)

+IMPORTANT: At the end of this README you will find the list of Python packages that you must have installed locally in order to run this repository.
+Please verify that each of these are installed before you attempt to run the scripts.

 ## Instructions to run the simulator script

 TO RUN THIS REPOSITORY, download the full zip file, unpack it, and run the script locally on your machine.
 The download will include four subdirectories that are necessary for the Python scripts to run.
 These are: